anani-a-missinou/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Junior Postdoctoral Researcher on Genetics, Genomics & Bio-informatic
+role: Postdoctoral Researcher on Genetics, Genomics & Bio-informatic

 # Organizations/Affiliations to show in About widget
 organizations: